 - 200 g mushrooms sliced

-- 1 tbsp gochujang paste or other chilli paste, optional
+- 1 tablespoon gochujang paste or other chilli paste, optional

 - 225 g kale shredded*

-- Heat 1 tbsp oil in a wok or large frying pan.
+- Heat 1 tablespoon oil in a wok or large frying pan.

 - Add 200g sliced mushrooms and fry for 5 minutes until starting to soften.

-- Next add 1 tbsp miso paste, 1 tbsp gochujang (if using) and 1 tbsp soy sauce.
+- Next add 1 tablespoon miso paste, 1 tablespoon gochujang (if using) and 1 tablespoon soy sauce.
 Stir and fry for a further minute until the pastes have broken down and are well combined with the mushrooms.

 - Finally add 225g shredded kale and continue to sauté for 3-5 minutes until wilted.
 Stir often to stop it from sticking to the pan.